-The reference for a slag activity calculation.
-The actual reference phase depends on the component for which the activity is request and can be obtained by using these methods on the result object: +tc_toolbox.process_metallurgy.process.ProcessSimulationResult.get_formula_for_activity_of_slag() or +tc_toolbox.process_metallurgy.equilibrium.
-EquilibriumResult.get_formula_for_activity_of_slag().
+The slag property, different definitions are available.
+The actual definition of a certain slag property for the current system can be obtained using these methods on the result object: tc_toolbox.process_metallurgy.process.ProcessSimulationResult.getFormulaForSlagProperty() or tc_toolbox.process_metallurgy.equilibrium.EquilibriumResult.getFormulaForSlagProperty().